JulianWard147/010923-Git-Merge-Conflict-and-gitignore/README.md

 4. **Double check that you really did checkout that new branch**

-5. Open jupyter notebook, and add something, delete something, or in some way change the MainNotebook provided.
+5. Open jupyter notebook, and add something, delete something, or in some way change the main-notebook provided.

 6. Make a new notebook called 'your-name-notebook', replacing your-name with your name, of course.